Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 * I confirmed that the quiz is fully accesible by running it through Lighthouse in devtools.
 ![Lighthouse report](./doc/lighthouse-report-js.png)

 * I confirm that this design is responsive, looks good and functions on all standard screensizes using the devtools device toolbar.
 I used two media queries for responsiveness at screen "max-width:850px" and at "max-width:440px".
 While testing responsiveness I used devtools in the chrome browser and changed the heigth and width to see how the screens would react.
-I confirm that this desing is responsive for all screensizes to as small as 243 px wide.
+I confirm that this design is responsive for all screensizes to as small as 243 px wide.

+* I confirm that there are no errors or bugs in the console while using devtools in the browswer.
+I tested this by running the game several times while keeping devtools open.

 ### Validator Testing